 How to apply if your de facto partner is living in Ireland

-An application must be made to the Irish Naturalisation & Immigration Service and it takes 6 months to be processed.
-Go to http://inis.gov.ie/en/INIS/Pages/De%20Facto%20Relationships for information and to download the official application form.
+An application must be made to the Immigration Service Delivery in Ireland and it takes 6 months to be processed.
+Download the official application form (pdf).
 You can only make an application for de-facto partner permission if you currently have some type of immigration status.
 If your status has expired your application will not be accepted.

 How to apply if you and your de facto partner are NOT living in Ireland